-Middle Earth: Shadow of War Mounts Guide to help you learn everything you need to know about different Mounts available in the game, how to get them, Mount Skills, and other details on the game’s beasts.
+This Shadow of War guide will help you learn everything you need to know about different Mounts available in the game, how to get them, Mount Skills, and other details on the game’s beasts.

 Middle Earth: Shadow of War is an open-world RPG, which means that there is a large expansive area for you to explore.
 Walking on foot can work if you are the incredibly patient king, but most people would much rather prefer to have a mount which makes traveling so much easier and faster in an orc-infested world.